-10 Tips for Safely Storing Tools and Other Items in Your Shed
+10 Tips for Safely Storing Tools in Your Shed

 When storing tools and other items in your shed, you should never overlook safety.
 According to the Royal Society for the Prevention of Accidents, 300,000 people in the UK are injured in their gardens each year .
 This includes 6500 lawnmower accidents, 4400 secateur incidents, and 3600 garden-spade-related accidents.
 It’s not clear how many of these accidents occur in garden buildings.
 But as it’s common to store items like these in sheds, we thought it was good idea to offer you advice to help prevent accidents happening to you or a member of your family.
 So, here are 10 tips to help you avoid storage hazards in your shed…